 Due to the strong regional and diurnal variation of rainfall, accurate measurement of rainfall has been difficult to achieve in history.
 After the establishment of the modern Western scientific observation system, many famous scientists including Franklin began to conduct in-depth research on automated quantitative measurement of rainfall.
 As a result, rain gauges with different forms or principles have appeared in the history of different countries.
 Scientists found that the accuracy of rain gauge measurement is closely related to its material, opening size, height of the opening from the ground, and the surrounding environment.
-Today, most rain gauges are made of plastic that is not easily damaged and more durable.
+Today, most rain sensors are made of plastic that is not easily damaged and more durable.

 What is a rain gauge?

 A rain gauge is an instrument used to measure the amount of precipitation in a certain area over a period of time (the measurement of snowfall requires the use of a snow gauge).
-There are many types of rain gauges.
+There are many types.
 Most rain gauges use millimeters as the unit of measurement, and sometimes the measurement results are in inches or centimeters as the unit.
 The reading of the rain gauge can be read manually or using an automatic weather station, and the frequency of observation can be changed according to the requirements of the collecting unit.
 In most cases, the collected rainwater will no longer be retained after observation, but there are also a few weather stations that will retain it as a sample for pollution level or other tests.

 How does a rain gauge work?

 The rain gauge working principle is actually very simple.
-The one in the picture above, like the seesaw model, is the rain gauge unit of measurement.
+The one in the picture below, like the seesaw model, is the rainfall gauge unit of measurement.
 This instrument will be connected to an electronic recorder.
 When the rainfall on it reaches a certain value, the weight of the rain will cause the seesaw to jump.
 One-click, whenever it beats, the electronic recorder will record a piece of data, how many points are totaled and how many pieces of data are transmitted to the computer, and then use the computer to calculate the overall data to form a statistical graph and a data graph, which is then formed into rainfall.

 What is a rain gauge used for?